Southern New England School of Law: Affiliation with University of Massachusetts

 In 2005, the University of Massachusetts system trustees considered but rejected a proposal to create a UMass Law School by merging SNESL with UMass Dartmouth.

 Prior to the school's incorporation into the University of Massachusetts system, students enrolled at Southern New England School of Law had the option of completing a dual JD/MBA program.
 The MBA (Business School) component was offered at the nearby University of Massachusetts Dartmouth campus.
 Full-time students enrolled in the joint program completed the course of study within four years or eight semesters.

 Additionally, UMass Dartmouth provided Southern New England School of Law students with dormitory arrangements, access to meal services, and use of the UMASS library, bookstore, and athletic facilities.

 On December 10, 2009, the Board of Trustees of the University of Massachusetts voted to have UMass Dartmouth acquire the law school from the law school trustees with the aim of creating a competitive and low cost alternative to private law schools in the area.
 Southern New England held its final commencement on May 29, 2010 and was succeeded by the University of Massachusetts School of Law at Dartmouth.

 Accreditation

 SNESL was accredited by the New England Association of Schools and Colleges.
 It was not accredited by the American Bar Association.

-Southern New England School of Law's accreditation status was the subject of a lawsuit, Joseph Rodi v.
-Southern New England School of Law, 532 F.3d 11 (1st Cir.
-2008).
+Southern New England School of Law's accreditation status was the subject of a lawsuit based on SNESL's provisional accreditation that ultimately was led to a denial of full accreditation by the ABA in 1999.